KarchinLab/SVCFit/README.md

 credentials::set_github_pat()

-#A pop-up screen will appear with a box to enter your PAT.
-Go ahead and enter it
+#If this is your first PAT, a pop-up screen will appear with a box to enter your PAT.
+#Go ahead and enter it.
+Otherwise, proceed to the next step.

 remotes::install_github("KarchinLab/SVCFit", build_vignettes = TRUE, dependencies = TRUE)
 ```